 Also, think about how your content might change within the next few years.
 All of this will help you in brainstorming unique names that are aligned with your brand.

-8. Use Domain Name Generation Tools: If you’re still unable to come up with a name for your teaching blog, use tools like Lean Domain Search, Name Mesh, and Instant Domain Search to help you come up with a name.
+8. Use Domain Name Generation Tools: If you’re still unable to come up with a name for your teaching blog, use tools like Lean Domain Search and Instant Domain Search to help you come up with a name.
 All you have to do is enter some keywords and the tool will come up with a variety of possible names for your blog.

 9. Don’t Buy a Domain Name: You may find the name you want on sale for hundreds, and possibly even thousands of dollars.
 Resist the temptation to buy it, and rather get a standard domain.
 Focus on building your blog and making it profitable first.
 Later, when your blog starts making money, you can then consider buying any domain name you want.

 10. Do Not Get Stuck Here: You will be surprised just how many people never make it past the stage.
-They get so bogged down in trying to come up with the perfect blog domain name that they never get around to building the actual blog.
+They get so bogged down in trying to come up with the perfect educational blog names that they never get around to building the actual blog.

 Taking action is more important than the name you choose.
 So pick a name that you’re happy with, and move on to the next step.